-Learn how to perform advanced diagnostics with ABBYY FlexiCapture using Windows Performance Monitor.
+Watch our video to learn how to perform advanced diagnostics with ABBYY FlexiCapture using the Windows Performance Monitor.

 Hello.
 Today I’d like to show you how to perform advanced diagnostics with ABBYY FlexiCapture.